MarkNahabedian/DesignWithSVG/README.md

 converting them to SVG, displaying samples, and rendering text for Shaper Origin.

-<b>nametag</b> contains a utility for cutting an engraving a nametag
+<b>nametag</b> contains a utility for cutting and engraving a nametag
 using Shaper Origin or other engraving/etching device.

 <b>dogbones</b> provides a python program for adding dogbones (rotary